 - Implementation Journey Phase I-III: A document that gives more details as to what to expect in each Phase

-The AudioEye team will activate the AudioEye script and launch your site into Phase 1.
-The AudioEye Ally Toolbar will now be present on your site.
+Once a date is determined by the school, Finalsite will add the script to the website and the AudioEye team will activate the AudioEye script and launch your site into Step 1.
+The AudioEye Ally toolbar will now be present on your site.
 From this point on, the remediation of your site will be addressed by the AudioEye Accessibility Engineer team.

-The AudioEye Ally Toolbar implementation is a phased process.
-Phase 1 occurs immediately when the script is activated.
+The AudioEye Ally implementation is a phased process divided into 4 Steps.
+Step 1 occurs immediately when the script is activated.
 Once the script is activated, the Compliance Accelerator will auto-remediate and fix several of your site’s accessibility issues and display the Ally Toolbar.
-At this point in time, the Help Desk icon and the Accessibility Certification will be present in the toolbar stating that your site is in Phase 1 of 3.
+At this point in time, the Help Desk icon and the Accessibility Certification will be present in the toolbar stating the progress that your site has made.

-After Phase 1 is completed, the AudioEye Accessibility Engineers will begin the manual remediations of your site pages.
+After Step 1 is completed, the AudioEye Accessibility Engineers will begin the manual remediations of your site pages.
 They will use assistive technology (AT) testing to uncover and fix any accessibility issues on your site.
-Your Accessibility Certification will be updated to Phase 2 of 3 about halfway through the manual implementation.
+Your Accessibility Certification will be updated to Step 2 about halfway through the manual implementation.

-After AudioEye completes the manual remediations, Phase 3 will be reached.
+After AudioEye completes the manual remediations, Step 3 will be reached.
 At this point, the Ally Toolbar will now display all of the Ally Tools, including the Site Menu, Page Elements Menu, Reader, and Player.
-Phase 3 consists of ongoing monitoring and maintenance by the AudioEye Accessibility Engineer team.
+Step 4 consists of ongoing monitoring and maintenance by the AudioEye Accessibility Engineer team.
 If a content creator forgets to add alt text to a new page, the AudioEye team will be there to catch it and address the issue.

 Frequently Asked Questions